ja88a/account-updates-ingestion/README.md

 As long as there is no external data persistency, current implementation stores all data in memory.
 This is problematic for the current account update events' ingestion service since it keeps in memory an entry for every met account.
 This is not scalable on a real system.
 Other services have limited states storage in memory, those are temporary (callback handler service) and/or limited (tokens leaderboard).

-Actual implementation automatically shuts down once all account update events are processed.
+Actual implementation can automatically shut down once all account update events are processed.
 On an actual system, a ping & status REST API should be used to check for the service availability.
-Else the Docker container's resources usage (CPU, memory, network usage) would have to be monitored and a scaling service such as K8s or Fargate-like / Docker Swarm is to be considered, as well as KV-based caching and event-based coordination systems among the app instances.
+Else the Docker container's resources usage (CPU, memory, network usage) would have to be monitored and a scaling service such as K8s or Fargate-like, Docker Swarm is to be considered, as well as KV-based caching and event-based coordination systems among the app instances.

-The interesting challenge for going to production is to replace actual mock implementation to cast events by an actual external data source integration: a continuous polling or event-driven (Websock, Event/Message Queuing), then the integration will be fun and performance considerations further challenged.
+The interesting challenge for going to production is to replace actual mock implementation to cast events by an actual external data source integration: a continuous polling or event-driven (Websocket, Event/Message Queuing), then the integration will be fun and performance considerations further challenged.

 Such external services would also have to be continuously monitored (external data source server, in memory caching & database): their access, availability, performance and operating costs.
 Actual implementation has initiated such an advanced metrics support, based on Prometheus.